bigstone09/rnn_benchmarks/README.md

 slice off last element -> Fully Connected -> Softmax -> categorical cross entropy.

-The models have 10k word vocab, with the same size hidden and embedding table.
+The models have 10k word vocab, with the same size hidden and embedding table dimensions.
 All classification is 5 way.

 The numbers represent 1 forward pass, 1 backward pass, and a SGD